veebch/photon/README.md

 # Calculating

-The simple calculations that lead to a reading are based on the Wikipedia Page on [exposure value](https://en.wikipedia.org/wiki/Exposure_value).
+The simple calculations that lead to a reading are based on the Wikipedia entry on [exposure value](https://en.wikipedia.org/wiki/Exposure_value).

 The ADC value measured by the Pico is converted to an exposure value ($E_v$).
 This exposure value is then adjusted to an Exposure value for the chosen ISO ($E_{ISO}$) using